 Our office is physically closed and all in-person services, including Drop-In Clinics, will be suspended until further notice to reduce health risks related to COVID-19.
 The safety of our clients, staff, and students is our priority.
 We apologize for the impact of the closure and reduced services.

 We are offering an alternative to in-person service.
 We will respond to email and phone call inquiries.
-We will provide guidance on process, legal information, summary legal advice or referrals to other agencies.
+We will schedule telephone appointments to provide guidance on process, legal information, summary legal advice or referrals to other agencies.
 Due to our current limited resources, we may not be able to offer information or summary advice in certain areas of law.
 In those situations, we will try our best to provide referrals to more appropriate resources.

+This currently being replaced by telephone appointments – see above for “Follow These Steps” to schedule an appointment.
 The Drop-in Clinic is the first step to getting help at LHC.
 When you come to the clinic, you can expect to meet with informed and respectful students who will listen to you describe your legal problem.
 They will help you find answers and will explain the options available to you.

 “Thanks again for all your help in resolving this, you played a crucial role in getting organized and prepared.”